How do animated movies function and what does that have to do with maths?

 material is explained in this video.
 In addition, accompanying material is provided for teachers on the online platform, which can be accessed via a password that can be requested by e-mail.

-List of publications and talks to this modul:
+List of publications and talks to this module:

 • Wohak, K.: Complex modeling: How do animated movies work and what does this have to do with math? (presentation), IAMIT, 2018.